Northern Pike — Research & Methodology (v3)

 Research-backed: Pike catch rates peak around full and new moon.

-Calibrated: the exact curve shape and magnitude used to map that pattern into a 1.0–5.0 score.
+Calibrated: the exact curve shape and size used to map that pattern into the final score.

 Source (open access): Kuparinen et al. 2010 — Fisheries Research (PDF)